mauriciosoares/sagat/README.md

 ## Custom Configuration

-As we all know, ES6/7 is a thing, and pre/pos css processors are the stuff!
+As we all know, ES6/7 is a thing, and CSS pre/post processors are the stuff!

 You can easily add any babel presets or custom modules for your js/css builds.